You Love Steep Hikes—But Your Legs Don’t. Here’s How to Deal.

-As an instructor for Exum Mountain Guides, Brian Prax helps clients conquer the rugged terrain of Wyoming's Teton and Wind River Mountains.
+As a former instructor for Exum Mountain Guides, Brian Prax helped clients conquer the rugged terrain of Wyoming’s Teton and Wind River Mountains.
 As a practicing physical therapist, he treats joints and muscles when the combination of steep trails and heavy packs does the conquering.
-To stay on the trail (and off a PT's table), follow Prax's expert advice.
+To stay on the trail (and off a PT’s table), follow Prax’s expert advice.

 Trauma Climbing steep trails puts excessive force on the spot where the underside of your kneecap rubs against your femur (the patellofemoral joint), causing pain that can become chronic.